-Nitrogen is the fourth most abundant element in plant biomass after H, C and O, and nitrate, the preferred source of inorganic nitrogen for most plants, is acquired from soil.
+Nitrogen is the fourth most abundant element in plant biomass after hydrogen, carbon, and oxygen, and nitrate, the preferred source of inorganic nitrogen for most plants, is acquired from soil.
 The Green Revolution, which profoundly increased agricultural productivity worldwide, depends on the application of nitrogenous fertilizers to soil to ensure that the photosynthetic potential of crops is not limited by nitrogen assimilation and nitrate signalling.
-However, the production and use of fertilizer represents substantial energy consumption and economic burden.
-Moreover, the leaching of nitrate from use of fertilizer pollutes waterways and promotes eutrophication.
+However, the production and use of fertilizer requires substantial energy consumption and represents a large economic burden.
+Moreover, the leaching of nitrate from the use of fertilizer pollutes waterways and promotes eutrophication.
 A better understanding of nitrate signalling and downstream responses could suggest rational ways to improve nitrogen utilization and sustain agriculture with reduced energy input and pollution.